-On many new housing developments in the Lancaster district some of the houses are available to qualifying households at a discount on the open-market price.
+On some new housing developments in the Lancaster district some of the houses are available to qualifying households at a discount on the open-market price.

 - Do you live in or work in the Lancaster district?